Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we introduced CoBel-World, a framework that equips LLM-based embodied agents with a \textit{collaborative belief world} to enable efficient and consistent multi-agent collaboration under partial observability.
-CoBel-World formalizes world and mental state knowledge into a structured symbolic belief language and leverages LLMs' zero-shot reasoning for Bayesian-style belief updates.
-With CoBel-World, LLM agents can proactively infer teammates' intentions and detect potential miscoordination.
-This intent-aware belief modeling supports adaptive communication, generating messages only when necessary to resolve conflicts or align critical information, thereby reducing redundant dialogue and physical actions.
-Extensive experiments on challenging benchmarks (TDW-MAT and C-WAH) show that CoBel-World reduces communication costs by 22–60\% while consistently improving task completion efficiency over state-of-the-art baselines.
-These results validate that explicit belief representation is a key enabler of scalable and human-like collaboration in open-ended environments.
+\duo{In this work, we introduce CoBel-World, a framework that equips LLM-based agents with a collaborative belief world to enable efficient and consistent multi-agent collaboration under partial observability.
+CoBel-World first uses a symbolic belief representation module to translate linguistic descriptions of open-ended world into structured beliefs, then harnesses LLM reasoning to perform Bayesian-style belief updates in a zero-shot manner.
+With CoBel-World, LLM agents can proactively infer teammates' intentions, adaptively communicate with others and detect potential miscoordination, thereby reducing redundant dialogue and physical actions.
+Extensive experiments show that CoBel-World reduces communication cost by 64-79\% while consistently improving task completion efficiency over state-of-the-art baselines. }